je-an/jean-performance/README.md

 - **options.measurementUnit**: `Performance.measurementUnit` - Unit for the result string
 - **options.printMeasurementResult**: `Boolean` - True if the measurement result shall be printed to console, false otherwise
 - **options.decimalPlace**: `Number` - Amount of numbers after comma
+- **options.onMeasurementFinished**: `Function` - Gets called, when the measurement is finished.
+Provides the measurement time as a parameter.

 ### Performance.startMeasurement()